 Going forward there will be two ways to list existing products into your Brand Registry.
 Through automation or manual entering.

-Automatic: If the product listings already include the brand name and selected key attribute, all of your products will automatically be enrolled in the Amazon Brand Registry.
+Automatic: If the product listings already include the brand name and selected key attribute, all of your products will automatically be enrolled.

 Manual: If product listings do not already include the brand name and selected key attribute, sellers will need to manually key in each name and unique key attribute for each product.